 When fishing in thick matted vegetation I prefer something with some bite to it.
 I use 5/0 or 6/0 hooks to really pull those fatties out of the cover.

-When talking about the style of hook to use it can get a little bit more complicated.
-I am going to mention three main styles of hooks and for the purpose of keeping your attention I will disregard the rest.
+When talking about the style of the hook to use it can get a little bit more complicated.
+I am going to mention three main styles of hooks and for the purpose of keeping your attention, I will disregard the rest.